HonzasikCZ/NortBoxSSTools-Website/README.md

 These tools are normally bundled in the full [NortBoxSSTools](https://github.com/HonzasikCZ/NortBoxSSTools) package, but if a player feels uncomfortable launching the entire toolset directly, this website offers a more transparent alternative

-you can download only the specific tools you need, directly from a verified source.
+You can download only the specific tools you need, directly from a verified source.

 Each download is clearly labeled and regularly updated, ensuring both ease of use and peace of mind.